szstonelee/redisoo/build.md

 The source files is in the build/lib of moci, the dest directory is the find folder in /usr.

-I do not know why, maybe the cache of Linux???
+I do not know why, maybe the cache or bug of Linux???

 #### debug code for SOCI